Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

-The rotary switch (<num>6</num>) is used to program the [AIM-7](../../../stores/air_to_air/aim_7.md) with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speed-gate for the sparrow when not tracking.
+The rotary switch (<num>6</num>) is used to program the [AIM-7](../../../stores/air_to_air/aim_7.md) with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speed-gate for the Sparrow when not tracking.

 [See Aspect Knob Section for more details](../../../systems/radar/interface.md#aspect)